JNRowe/vim-configs/vimrc.d/settings.rst

     set whichwrap+=<,>,[,]

-Ignore files which we are unlikely to want to edit; PDF, :command:`vim`’s swap files, object and static library files, editor backups and sqlite_ databases.
+Ignore files which we are unlikely to want to edit; PDF, |vim|’s swap files, object and static library files, editor backups and sqlite_ databases.

 ::